-How do you determine size?
+How do you determine size for Drop Bars?

 Please make sure you have read and understand all the instructions before use.
 If Bar Mitts have any creases, leave them in the baggie and put them in the sun for a short time.
 The heat will help flatten the creasers.

 Start with opening the Velcro cinch next to the zipper.
 Unzip the zipper.
 This opening allows the Mitts to clear the brake & shift levers upon installing.